Note: this post contains affiliate links

 If you have a bit more of a cushy budget, I would highly recommend staying at one of the classy hotels on Santana Row.
 It’s a little outside the city but a great area in itself and a one of a kind experience.

-I had the chance to stay at Hotel Valencia Santana Row when I was in town, and I could not recommend them higher.
-They not only provided superb customer service, but the hotel itself is from one of my mediterranean daydreams, with a rooftop and balcony rooms that provide grand views looking out over Santana Row and beyond.
+I had the chance to stay here while I was in town and could not recommend this hotel enough.
+They not only provide superb customer service, but the hotel itself is from one of my mediterranean daydreams, with a rooftop and balcony rooms that provide grand views looking out over Santana Row and beyond.

-I was astounded at how beautiful some of the wineries are that we visited, it changed my mind completely on how I used to view the South Bay.
+I was astounded at how beautiful some of these wineries are, and exploring them was one of the reasons I changed my mind completely about how gorgeous the South Bay can be.

 California’s Great America